justinas2314/Automated-Discord-Custom-Status/README.md

 If you are going to run the .exe file move the config forder to the target (where the .exe file is) directory.
 If you are going to run via `cargo run --release` you don't need to move the file.
 The following arguments can be used:
-* `text` static string which will be used as a custom status
+* `text` static string which will be used as a custom status text
 * `emoji` static emoji which will be used as the custom status emoji
 * `regex` used with `format`
 the regex to match the window's text and split it into groups.
 Example: `(.) and (.)` would match and group `one and two` as